 Most file managers that support tags, use them as additional meta data.
 This means that you still need to choose sensible file names and folder locations.
 You then assign tags to offer a secondary way to access your files.

-Most file managers, which support tags, use them as additional meta data.
-This means that you name files, choose sensible folder locations and then assign tags to enrich your data. allTags uses a different approach; tags are not assigned in addition to, but instead of file names and folder locations.
+allTags uses a different approach; tags are not assigned in addition to, but instead of file names and folder locations.
 This speeds up the process of managing files by limiting your choices to a single, flexible option - tags.
-Less time and effort is required for making decisions, allowing for more time spent on productive tasks.
+Less time and effort is required for making decisions, while providing more flexibility and scalability for large file sets.

 allTags includes an export function to allow fast access to files from outside the application.
-By default, allTags will create dynamic file names, based on currently assigned tags and original file names.
+It will create dynamic file names, based on currently assigned tags and original file names.
 You can configure the behaviour of this feature from within allTags.